dspitz14/Spitzfaden_Capstone/README.md

 By looking at the Yelp review stars (charted below), it seems that the stars do not vary significantly by health grade.
 However, after running chi-squared tests on the different distributions, it's clear that there is some significant differences between A-grade stars and C-grade stars.
 The chi-squared p-values are below the histogram.
 Remember- a chi-squared test assumes the distributions are identical.
 The p-value communicates the probability of seeing that result (or more extreme) given that assumption is true.
 So, a small p-value expresses that the distributions, in fact, are not identical.
 Given the results, you can see that A and C-grade starts are not similar.
 But, A vs B and B vs C are harder to distinguish.

 Curiously, the differences between A and C appear to be the opposite of what you might expect.
 The mean star rating for A-grade restaurants is 3.59.
 C-grade is 3.72.
 B-grade is 3.64.
+This anomaly could be due to the small number of C reviews, but could also be a representative sample.
+In which case, it is surprising that C-grade restaurants, on average, receive higher yelp star ratings.

 ![stars_hist](images/stars_hist.png)